 just for Google Compute Engine:

-A service account is stored in a JSON keyfile.
+A service account can be used with both a JSON keyfile and a PKCS12/P12 keyfile.

 For example, with a JSON keyfile:

 client = Client.from_service_account_json('/path/to/keyfile.json')